Lawani-EJ/15ProLandingPage/README.md

 - **Video Title**: Build and Deploy an Apple Website with React | Beginner Three.js & GSAP Tutorial
 - **Link**: [Build and Deploy an Apple Website with React](https://youtu.be/kRQbRAJ4-Fs?si=Pig1Uh6s5ONej0VF)

-I would love to give a special thanks to the adrianhajdin for this detailed explanation and guidance, which greatly contributed to the success of this project!
+I would love to give a special thanks to adrianhajdin for this detailed explanation and guidance, which greatly contributed to the success of this project!

 ---